Fall Narrative Lab

 Working with dedicated partners, we offer several fellowships to the Labs.
 Information about each fellowship is provided below.
 The application to the Labs is here.

-Tangerine Entertainment — Tangerine is a production company founded to support women in film, partners with Stowe Story Labs on the Tangerine Fellowship, to be awarded annually to an outstanding female screenwriter, filmmaker or creative producer.
-The fellowship covers fees and meals at the 2016 Lab and the 2017 Spring Writers' Retreat, a year of ongoing mentoring and the recipients will receive a free copy of Final Draft 9, courtesy of Final Draft..
+Tangerine Entertainment — Tangerine is a production company founded to support women in film.
+For our third year, Tangerine is partnering with Stowe Story Labs on the Tangerine Fellowship, to be awarded annually to an outstanding female screenwriter, filmmaker or creative producer.
+The fellowship covers fees and meals at the 2016 Lab, a year of ongoing mentoring with the Tangerine team, and the recipients will receive a free copy of Final Draft 10, courtesy of Final Draft..

 Thank you to all of our partners